developer2700/minisend/README.md

 ## Database seeding

-**Populate the database with seed data with relationships which includes companies, stations.
+**Populate the database with seed data with relationships which includes emails.
 This can help you to quickly start testing the api or couple a frontend and start using it with ready content.**

 Open the DummyDataSeeder and set the property values as per your requirement